rydob2k/MovieLens/README.txt

 train_edx_genres.RData - training data set partitioned from edx.RData with one hot encoding for genres

+DRAFT REPORT

+Contains the intermediate files and scripts generated during writing of the final report.

 FINAL SUBMISSION

 movielens-report-final-rydob2k.Rmd - Final project report in Rmarkdown for submission and grading